Randomization

 Subset of blocks in a collection

-For example, if a subset resulted in
+For example, if the subset resolves to:

 Block 4